Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/connection-approval.md

 ---

 ## Connection Approval Overview:
 With every new connection,  Netcode for GameObjects (Netcode) performs a handshake in addition to handshakes done by the transport.
-This is to ensure that the `NetworkConfig`s match between the Client and Server.
-In the `NetworkConfig`, you can specify to enable `ConnectionApproval`.
+This ensures the `NetworkConfig` on the Client matches the Server's `NetworkConfig`.
+You can enable `ConnectionApproval` in the `NetworkManager` or via code by setting `NetworkManager.NetworkConfig.ConnectionApproval` to `true`.

-Connection approval allows you to decide on a per connection basis if the connection should be allowed.
-Connection approval also enables you to specify the player prefab to be created, allowing you to override the default behaviour on a per player basis.
-By setting `ConnectionApproval` property of the `NetworkManager` to `true` Netcode will then check to make sure the `NetworkManager.ConnectionApprovalCallback' has been assigned.
-If it has been assigned, then Netcode will invoke the connection approval process for connecting clients.  _If not set, then it will automatically authorize the user and assign the default player prefab!_
+Connection approval allows you to decide, on a per connection basis, if the connection should be allowed.
+Connection approval also enables you to specify the player prefab to be created, allowing you to override the default `NetworkManager` defined player prefab on a per player basis.
+By setting `ConnectionApproval` property of the `NetworkManager` to `true` Netcode will then check to make sure the `NetworkManager.ConnectionApprovalCallback` has been assigned.
+If it has been assigned, then Netcode will use the connection approval process for connecting clients. _If it is not assigned even with the `NetworkManager.ConnectionApprovalCallback` set to `true`, then the basic authentication will be used for the user! (i.e. automatically authorizes and assigns the default player prefab)_

 ### NetworkManager.ConnectionApprovalRequest
-This class represents the client-to-server request that contains:
+This class represents the client-to-server request which contains:
 - **ClientNetworkId**: the connecting client identifier
 - **Payload**: any additional user defined connection data

 ### NetworkManager.ConnectionApprovalResponse
-This is how the connection approval response is formed by user code.
+This is how the connection approval response is formed by server-side specific user code in the handler assigned to 'NetworkManager.ConnectionApprovalCallback'.
 On the server side, this class contains all of the connection approval response information required to either authorize or reject a player attempting to connect.
-It also contains additional properties to further define:
+It also contains the following properties:
 - **Approved**: When `true` the player is approved and `false` the player is denied.
 - **CreatePlayerObject**: When `true` the server will spawn a player prefab for the connecting player.
 The default player prefab is defined in NetworkManager.
 In order to specify a player prefab other than the default use the `PlayerPrefabHash` property.
 - **PlayerPrefabHash**: The type of player prefab to use for the authorized player (_if this is null it uses the default `NetworkManager` defined player prefab_)
 - **Position** and **Rotation**: The position and rotation of the player when spawned
 - **Pending**: Provides the ability to mark the approval "pending" to delay the authorization until other user-specific code finishes the approval process.
+<br>_Note: Unlike previous versions of Netcode for GameObjects where users were provided a callback to be invoked within the connection approval handler method, users now only need to set the appropriate properties of the `NetworkManager.ConnectionApprovalResponse` class.
+Part of this update allows users to set their `ConnectionApprovalResponse` to `Pending` which provides users additional time to process any other tasks involved with the player approval process._

 ## Server Side Connection Approval Example: